Our kindergartens provide an environment that honours and protects the precious years of early childhood.

 Both kindergartens feature a carefully planned daily rhythm and the fostering of imaginative and creative play.
 Our daily rhythm balances periods of free play with times of more directed activity.
 Playthings are either gathered from the outdoors – such as pine cones, smooth stones and shells; or are hand-made from natural materials.
 This enables the children to experience directly the truth and beauty inherent in the natural world.

 Each morning begins with creative play.
 For the young child, play is their ‘work’.
 The toys provided, with their simple, unfinished form, allows the child to use their creativity and imagination in their play experiences.
 As they transform simple objects into homes, castles, farms or aeroplanes, they are practicing and finding mastery of their own physical and social skills.
 These imaginative and self initiated activities enable the child to develop the creative and independent capacity for thinking that will be needed for later intellectual learning.

 Imagination is further enlivened through the variety of artistic activities offered.
 Each day of the week has its own special feature; for example:

 Other activities include harakeke weaving, bees’ wax modeling, fleece felting, and drawing.
 Children soon learn the rhythm and look forward to each activity.

-During the year the Kindergartens celebrate many festivals; we celebrate Easter, the Autumn Harvest, Midwinter, Spring, Michaelmas and Christmas.
-There are lanterns in Winter and a maypole dance in Spring.
+During the year the kindergartens celebrate many festivals; we celebrate Easter, the Autumn Harvest, Midwinter, Spring and Christmas.
+There are lanterns in winter and a maypole dance in spring.
 These festivals are times of magic and wonder for children and adults alike.
 They are also marker posts for the yearly rhythm.

 The strong daily, weekly, and seasonal rhythms bring all these activities into a form which the children can experience again and again.
 A sense of familiarity and security is created which reduces feelings of reserve and increases confidence and joy.